The Wild Swans (band): Second revival: The Wild Swans, Mark III (2009–2011)

-Paul Simpson declared his intention to resurrect The Wild Swans on his Myspace site in late 2007:
+Paul Simpson declared his intention to resurrect the Wild Swans on his Myspace site in late 2007:

-A year and a half later, the band had indeed reformed, albeit with a very revised line-up: founder and original member Paul Simpson was now joined by original member Ged Quinn, Ricky Rene Maymi (Brian Jonestown Massacre), Les Pattinson (Echo and the Bunnymen), Mike Mooney (Julian Cope/Spiritualized), and Steve Beswick (The Heart Throbs/Slipstream).
-Quinn very quickly dropped out of performing with the group, but was still regarded as an 'honourary' member who made contributions to the group's promotional artwork.
+A year and a half later, the band had indeed reformed, albeit with a very revised line-up: founder and original member Paul Simpson was now joined by original member Ged Quinn, Ricky Rene Maymi (Brian Jonestown Massacre), Les Pattinson (Echo and the Bunnymen), Mike Mooney (Julian Cope/Spiritualized), and Steve Beswick (the Heart Throbs/Slipstream).
+Quinn very quickly dropped out of performing with the group, but was still regarded as an 'honorary' member who made contributions to the group's promotional artwork.

-The "Mark III" version of The Wild Swans released the group's first single in over 20 years in May 2009, a limited edition 10" vinyl single on the Occultation label entitled "English Electric Lightning", with Henry Priestman guesting on keyboards.
-The single featured at number four on the Mojo magazine 'Playlist' in April 2009, and received favourable reviews in a number of publications.
+The "Mark III" version of the Wild Swans released the group's first single in over 20 years in May 2009, a limited edition 10" vinyl single on the Occultation label entitled "English Electric Lightning", with Henry Priestman guesting on keyboards.
+The single featured at number four on Mojo magazine's 'Playlist' in April 2009, and received favourable reviews in a number of publications.
 The Wild Swans follow-up single "Liquid Mercury" was released on Occultation on 30 November 2009, and was placed at number 5 in the Mojo Vinyl Countdown.

-On 23 and 24 July 2009, The Wild Swans performed live for the first time since their 1990 demise.
+On 23 and 24 July 2009, the Wild Swans performed live for the first time since their 1990 demise.
 The sell out gigs were performed to an audience of 200 each night at Liverpool's Static gallery.
 Henry Priestman guested on keyboards, and guitarist Will Sergeant (Echo and the Bunnymen) joined the band for the encores and was DJ each night.
 The Wild Swans played a third gig at Static Gallery, Liverpool on 11 December 2009, having officially expanded to a sextet with the addition of newest band member Richard Turvey on keyboards.